 Level 2: Screening

-As you'll see in the screening worksheet, the four questions become categories, each with their own, more specific questions.
-Then, for each of the 12 questions, you assign a 0-3 rating, again using your judgement, but now augmented with any readily-available information you might have.
-The highest score you can get is a 36 (a "3" rating for each of the 12 questions), but that's unlikely.
-Finally, use your total score as a guide to assign a "bottom line" rating: fast track (move on it now), potential star (looks good, but needs more research), back burner (interesting, but not now), or dud (remove it from further consideration).
+As you'll see in the Enterprise Assessment, the four questions become categories, each with their own, more specific questions.
+Then, for each of the 13 questions, you assign a 0-3 rating, again using your judgement, but now augmented with any readily-available information you might have.
+The highest score you can get is a 39 (a "3" rating for each of the 13 questions), but that's unlikely.
+Finally, use your total score as a guide to assign a "bottom line" rating.
+For new ideas (the focus of this post), the bottom line ratings include: fast track (move on it now), potential star (looks good, but needs more research), back burner (interesting, but not now), or dud (remove it from further consideration).
+For existing enterprises, the bottom line ratings include: grow, maintain, assess, and divest.
 You may be tempted to ask, "So, is a fast track idea one that has a score of 25 or higher?" or something like that.
 It doesn't work quite like that.
 While a higher score is generally better, you could have an idea with a score of 33: a "3" rating for every question but the first one, which gets a "0", rendering that idea a dud because it doesn't make the right impact.
 Moreover, it's quite common for "potential stars" to get a higher numeric score than "fast track" ideas; they often have a bigger potential impact, but can be riskier and require more research because of it.

 While the level 2 assessment still relies heavily on your own judgement, it does force more discipline on the decision-making process by requiring numeric ratings of more specific questions.
 I would also strongly encourage you to bring any readily-available information you have to this rating process, and to work through it as a team effort.
 Whether you get the ratings exactly right is beside the point; what's important is the focused attention and shared understanding that the process triggers.
 And the level 2 assessment helps to flag issues of concern or missing information, which in turn can help to focus the next step of the process: testing.